Download a free trial to find out which Altium software best suits your needs

-Fast forward to today, and modern PCBs have become so complex that the number of design rules required to ensure a PCB works properly has become quite large.
+Fast forward to today, and modern PCBs have become complex, and the number of vias, component placement, and design rules required to ensure a PCB works properly is extensive.
 Not all design rules apply to every application, and keeping track of all the important design rules for your application can be a difficult task.
-Some design rules actually appear as constraints, further adding to the complexity of modern PCB design.
+Some design rules actually appear as constraints, further adding to the complexity of modern PCB layout and design.

-Design rules can organize things from a pad, holes, and traces to solder masks and the power plane.
+Design rules can organize things from a pad, holes, vias, and traces to solder masks and the power plane or ground plane.
 Whether you’re keeping track of your power supply for signal integrity, or if you’re looking through your design to cohere it for wave soldering in assembly, you should have a design software which enables you to create the design you need.